ConfusedVorlon/HSObserver/README.md

 }
 ```

 Unlike a standard observer, waveObserver is fully released when Watcher is released.

-(Posting a wave notification will not call the `//Do Something` code)
+(Posting a wave notification will not call the `//Do Something` code once Watcher is released)

 ## Observers can be Activated and Deactivated